LOYOLA UNIVERSITY CHICAGO

 1) Understand the professional purpose, values, and ethical implications of social work practice, 2) develop knowledge of the multiple frames of reference that reflect the organization and diversity of the profession

-SOWK 340 Field II and Simulated Experience (3.5 Credit Hours)
+SOWK 340 Internship II and Simulated Experience (3.5 Credit Hours)

 The goal of the field education program is to provide an integrative experience that brings classroom theory to the field of practice.
 The field education program will challenge the student to integrate professional values and personal perspectives.